 Semi-autonomous vehicle (level 3 i.e. limited self-driving level) is expected to take the market by storm.
 Consumers buying these vehicles will have to take into consideration the significant technological changes accompanied by them.

 Semi-autonomous (and autonomous i.e. self-driving too) vehicles can help to decrease traffic congestions leading to efficient delivery of goods and services.
 This factor is expected to drive further the semi-autonomous car market.
 Semi-autonomous cars are projected to facilitate better fuel efficiency as they can accelerate and decelerate more efficiently than a human driver.
-Reduction in carbon monoxide emissions is another major factor supposed to drive semi-autonomous car market.
+Reduction in carbon monoxide emissions is another major factor supposed to drive the semi-autonomous car market.

 Customer trust will eventually play a significant role in shaping the semi-autonomous (and autonomous i.e. driver-less too) car market dynamics.
 This is because people love driving cars on their own and might resist technology taking away the control.

-With the advent of semi-autonomous cars, the insurance industry is likely to face an upheaval and will eventually need to revamp their business model.
-A major challenge for insurance industry will probably be to provide a flexible policy framework that is conducive to innovation.
+With the advent of semi-autonomous cars, the insurance industry is likely to face upheaval and will eventually need to revamp their business model.
+A major challenge for the insurance industry will probably be to provide a flexible policy framework that is conducive to innovation.

 Asia Pacific is considered to be the largest passenger vehicle market.
-Changing lifestyles and focus on improving roadway network is expected to make Asia Pacific an attractive market for semi-autonomous vehicles.
+Changing lifestyles and focus on improving the roadway network is expected to make Asia Pacific an attractive market for semi-autonomous vehicles.